PrivateAIM/documentation/src/guide/deployment/node-installation.md

 browser using the forwarded ports.

 ### Disable Ingress
-When deploying the FLAME node without a domain, the values file must be configured to disable ingress for the services:
+When deploying the FLAME node without a hostname, the values file must be configured to disable ingress for the
+services:
 ```yaml
 global:
   hub: